mkaya13/movie_app/README.md

 ## 📖 Movie App Project

 - A platform for movies/TV shows, where users can like, look at the details and comments on their favourite movie shows.
-Furthermore, users are able to see other detailed information such as imdb rating, duration, genres, duration, etc of the movies.
+Furthermore, users are able to see other detailed information such as imdb rating, duration of the shows, genres, language, etc of the movies.

 ## 🚀 Live Demo